In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 Read our dedicated blog on hobbies and interests on a CV here.

-Using power verbs and adverbs is a good way to get your CV noticed as it creates dynamic mental images of how you work.
+Using power verbs and adverbs is a good way to get your CV noticed.
+It creates dynamic mental images of how you work.

 Similarly, don’t do yourself down by using the passive voice.
 Keep your sentences active to make the biggest impact.